The International Trade Blog arrow Export Compliance

 Know prohibited destinations.
 Make sure you’re not attempting to send your goods to a prohibited country.
 ITAR also requires a Destination Control Statement, or a reference to this statement, be included within licensing, manufacturing and distribution agreements.
 As of 2016, the Destination Control Statement can be used by exporters regardless if their goods fall under the jurisdiction of BIS or State Department.

 Screen all parties.
 This important step should happen for every single export.
-We make it easy and affordable with Shipping Solutions’ Restricted Party Screening Wizard, which lets you run 140+ screenings with the click of a button.
+We make it easy and affordable with Shipping Solutions’ Restricted Party Screening Software, which lets you run 140+ screenings with the click of a button.

 6. Apply for an Export License